deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13816/index.md

 > </details>

-> Table 2 presents the average success rates of five different generalist robotic policies across multiple robot embodiments and tasks within the SIMPLER simulation environment, comparing their performance with and without V-GPS.
+> Table 2 presents the average success rates of five different generalist robotic policies across 12 tasks in SIMPLER simulated environment, comparing the performance with and without V-GPS.

 {{< table-caption >}}